Skip to content

 Here's What You Need to Know

-We wrote this guide to break down every major oil and gas tax benefit: IDC deductions, depletion, active income treatment, Section 199A, and year-end planning strategies.
-If you're exploring your first direct participation investment or you've been doing this for years and want to make sure you're not leaving money on the table, you'll find the specifics below.
+This guide covers every major oil and gas tax benefit: IDC deductions, depletion, active income treatment, Section 199A, and year-end planning strategies.
+If you're looking at your first direct participation investment, or you've been doing this for years and want to make sure you're capturing every deduction, the specifics are below.

 Why Oil and Gas Has the Best Tax Benefits of Any Investment